corda/corda-docs-portal/content/en/platform/corda/4.13/community/upgrading-cordapps.md

 ### Writing enums

 Elements cannot be added to enums in a new version of the code.
-Hence, enums are only a good fit for genuinely static data that will never change (e.g. days of the week).
+Hence, enums are only a good fit for genuinely static data that will never change (for example, days of the week).
 A `Buy` or `Sell` flag is another.
 However, something like `Trade Type` or `Currency Code` will likely change.
 For those, it is preferable to choose another representation, such as a string.